This article mainly talks about how to effortlessly password protect Mac Mail. It also offers useful tips.

 If someone wants to use your computer, you can let him or her log in as a guest user.
 This way, other users can user your Mac with no access at all to your stuff including your Mail app data.
 In scenarios where other people need to access your files, the best solution is to password protect Mac Mail (and other important apps).

-Apple does a good job of letting users send or receive digitally signed and encrypted emails with the best email encryption for Mac and iOS.
+Apple does a good job of letting users send encrypted emails.
 But when it comes to preventing the Mail app from being accessed by other people, there isn’t a built-in solution.

 There are quite a few reasons to password protect Mac Mail and other applications.